Design considerations

 These examples show how assessment with comprehension questions can provide evidence of students’ ability to interpret, analyse and evaluate information from texts, visuals or data.

-• Tiered questions (literal, inferential, evaluative): students demonstrate understanding in different ways by interpreting facts, reading between the lines, and making judgments.
+- Tiered questions (literal, inferential, evaluative): students demonstrate understanding in different ways by interpreting facts, reading between the lines, and making judgements.